JL0515-440/Home_Lab_Project/README.md

 (I created one called "Home_Lab_Cybersecurity_Network" just for reference)

-## Update & download of essential tools
+## Update & download of essential tools in our Operating Systems

 After having the VMs already setted up we must check if the OS have their systems updated and with all the necessary tools for our activities.
 Using the following command:
 ```bash